geomorphysics/GME/Sphinx/source/modules/Design.md

 Each GME processing job is controlled by a small set of JSON parameter files.
 A JSON file is a convenient means of communicating the information required to formulate the full GME equation set (e.g., by specifying eta and mu) and to set up a numerical solution (e.g., by specifying erosion rate parameters, domain size, processing resolution, visualization parameters, etc).
 A ``gmplib`` utility converts the combined JSON files into a Python dictionary containing the desired parameters, and this dictionary is mapped into the data properties of a parameters object (class instance)

-At minimum, a notebook will parse a defaults JSON file and one job JSON file; some notebooks combine several job JSON files.
+At minimum, a notebook will parse a defaults JSON file and then a single "job" JSON file; some notebooks combine several job files.